 - Relieving choking

-The Division of Nursing now offers the American Heart Association’s (AHA) Basic Life Support (BLS) for Healthcare Providers course and other AHA courses.
+The College of Nursing and Health Sciences offers the American Heart Association’s (AHA) Basic Life Support (BLS)/CPR for Healthcare Providers course and other AHA course to new incoming nursing students on a regular basis.

 *** Use of American Heart Association materials in an educational course does not represent course sponsorship by the American Heart Association.
 Any fees charged for such a course, except for a portion of fees needed for AHA course materials, do not represent income to the Association.